Google Ads For Dentists

 You can use bid adjustments to show your ads more often on certain devices or in certain geographical areas.
 This helps you make sure that your ads appear when and where they will be most effective.
 This is also something you will need to test.

-Google AdWords also allows you to use ad extensions.
+Google AdWords also allows you to use ad extensions or assets.
 These can be really helpful in improving your click-through rates and conversions.

-There are many different types of extensions available, including:
+There are many different types of assets available, including:

 - structured snippets